 Cooper, K and Mummery, V (2014) Building Relationships: Early Years Teaching with Babies, Young Children and Parents in Johnson, J (2014) Becoming an Early Years Teacher, Maidenhead: OUP

-Head of School of Social Professions
+Deputy Dean of the School of Social Sciences and Professions